-The line of business will reduce in significance over time, but remains subject to risk of late developments on open cases.
+TPs for this line of business are expected to continue to reduce over time but remain subject to risk of late developments on open cases.

 Non-proportional reinsurances

 These classes relate to casualty and property reinsurance arrangements entered into with external companies and businesses in run-off, and run-off London Market business.